-The leak point (ESB Ref: Joint 2) is located 15m south of the junction of Wolfe Tone Street and North Monastery Road in a mixed residential and greenspace area dominated by residential properties together with small open greenfield parklands and institutional areas, as presented in the map in Appendix A.
+The leak point (ESB Ref: Joint 56) is located 120m north of the junction of Wolfe Tone Street and North Monastery Road in a mixed residential and greenspace area dominated by residential properties together with small open greenfield parklands and institutional areas, as presented in the map in Appendix A.

-The leak point is situated in a residential area with house fronts being less than 10m from the indicative leak point and along the entire length of cable section in question.
+The leak point is situated in a residential area with house fronts being less than 5m from the indicative leak point.
 There are also small, roadside, green spaces near the leak site and a school (North Monastery Primary School) within 50m of the leak point.
-Approximately 30m to the southeast of the leak point is the boundary of the Saint Vincent's facility which contains a secondary school, a convent and a residential care facility on its grounds.
+Approximately 150 to the southeast of the leak point is the boundary of the Saint Vincent's facility which contains a secondary school, a convent, and a residential care facility on its grounds.

 The ESB cable runs along the eastern side of Fair Hill and Wolfe Tone Street, as presented in Photograph 1 in Appendix C. There are numerous buried services under the concrete footpath between Fair Hill and Wolfe Tone Street and residential properties, as presented in Photograph 2.
-During excavations, a significant number of gas, water, stormwater, communication and foul sewerage utility lines were encountered; as seen in Photo 3 in Appendix C.
+During excavations, a significant number of gas, water, stormwater, communication, and foul sewerage utility lines were encountered; as seen in Photo 3 in Appendix C.

-The leak point was located on the eastern side of the road as presented in Photograph 4 in Appendix C. On initial site walkover in May 2019, there was no physical evidence of hydrocarbon contamination on the surface in terms of oil odours/staining or impact to vegetation with healthy looking trees and hedges.
-Immediately to the east of the leak point on Wolfe tone Street is a grassed area, cul de sac avenue and footpath.
+The leak point was located on the eastern side of the road as presented in Photograph 1 in Appendix C. On initial site walkover in May 2019, there was no physical evidence of hydrocarbon contamination on the surface in terms of oil odours/staining or impact to vegetation with healthy looking trees and hedges.

 Irish Water utility maps show that there are stormwater, sewage and water mains running parallel as well as perpendicular to Fair Hill and Wolfe Tone Street, with sewerage typically running along the western side of the road and water mains on the centre and eastern side of the roads.
 Excavation works carried out in July 2019 encountered such utilities in abundance, in particular, PVC water mains feeding residential premises and clay foul sewerage lines serving the same.
 Many of these service lines were associated with some form of pea-gravel, sand blinding or other homogenous backfill material.
-It should be noted that the water services encountered during these excavations works were all seen to be at least 500mm above the level of the 38kV cable.
+It should be noted that the water services encountered during these excavation works were all seen to be at least 500mm above the level of the 38kV cable.

-The known presence of moderately permeable made ground and highly permeable sand blinding around the power cable together with the presence of other underground services along the roadway indicates there is potential for preferential lateral migration from the leak point along the underground services routes.
+The known presence of moderately permeable made ground and highly permeable sand blinding around the power cable together with the presence of other underground services along the roadway indicates there is a moderate to high potential for preferential lateral migration of COPCs from the leak point along the underground services routes.